-Caveat: Some of these "aft corner" staterooms (5150, 5650, 6150, 6650, 7134, 7634) are narrower than others, with no extra wardrobe for clothes and a tight fit at the living room end.
-Ours was fine for two people; three would have made it uncomfortable.
+Caveat: Some of these "aft corner" cabins (5150, 5650, 6150, 6650, 7134, 7634) are narrower than others, with no extra closet for clothes and a tight fit at the living room end.

-Hint: The ship has six staterooms known by insiders as "The Secret Porthole Rooms."
+Hint: The ship has six cabins known by insiders as "Secret Porthole Rooms."
 They aren't secret at all, but they are a great bargain.
-They are staterooms all the way forward on Deck 5 that have portholes that are -- to varying degrees -- obstructed, and they are sold at the cost of the most expensive inside stateroom.
-Staterooms 5020, 5022, 5520 and 5522 have virtually nothing blocking the windows except rails and a pulley; 5024 and 5524 are almost completely blocked with barrels.
-Still, if you are considering an inside stateroom but would love the light of day for no extra charge, these cabins are your best bet.
+There are cabins all the way forward on Deck 5 with portholes that are obstructed to varying degrees, and they're sold at the cost of the most expensive inside cabin.
+Cabins 5020, 5022, 5520 and 5522 have virtually nothing blocking the windows except rails and a pulley; 5024 and 5524 are almost completely blocked with barrels.
+Still, if you're considering an inside cabin but would love the light of day for no extra charge, these are your best bet.

 7624--Great location, plenty of room, quiet, would book again.
 Did not care for the navigator's closed in verandah.
 This would work well with small children, however, we would have preferred an open verandah view.
 Just a small negative-did not impact us very much.
 We...continue

 We love having a balcony, because it's so relaxing to have coffee in the morning or wine in the evening and watch the sunrise and sunset.
 We love that Disney cabins each have 2 restrooms, so we could all prepare for dinner at the same time.
 And the cabins each come with...continue